How to Make Baby Laugh for the First Time (10 Foolproof Tricks)

 • Pretend sneezing or yawning

-8. Mirror Play Techniques
+8. Mirror Play Activities

 • Make silly faces together in the mirror

-• Play peekaboo using mirror reflections
+• Play peekaboo with your reflections in the mirror

-• Point and name facial features with enthusiasm
+• Point and name facial features excitedly

 • Dance together while watching in the mirror